tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-deploy/waptagent-macos.rst

     installer -pkg /Volumes/Macintosh\ HD/Users/johnsmith/Downloads/tis-waptagent-1.8.0.6632-tismacos-bdc0beea.pkg -target /

-Creating the agent configuration file
+Creating the agents configuration file
 +++++++++++++++++++++++++++++++++++++

 The requisites for your WAPT agent to work are: